$10/mo for tradies.Get Verified

 Next time, check first

-Check a builder
+Check a builder No account, results in minutes.

 Related questions

 Sources: Building Performance (building.govt.nz); Disputes Tribunal NZ; MBIE — residential building contracts.
-General information for NZ homeowners, not legal advice — every situation differs, so get professional advice for your circumstances.
+General information for NZ homeowners, not legal advice.
+Every situation differs, so get professional advice for your circumstances.
 Last updated 2026-05.